artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Adding submission documentation to a bag
 ++++++++++++++++++++++++++++++++++++++++

-See :ref:`Adding descriptive/rights metadata and submission documentation to bags <adding-metadata-bags>` for more information.
+See :ref:`Adding metadata to bags <metadata-bags>` for more information.

 .. _transfer-checksums: